cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/automated-data-removal.md

 When your organization's contract expires, the associated data will be removed after a predefined period of time.
 This period can be extended based on certain conditions.
 Learn more about our [privacy policy](https://cobalt.io/terms#privacy).
 {{% /pageinfo %}}

 When your contract ends, a 15-day grace period begins during which you will still have access to the platform to [export any necessary data](/platform-deep-dive/organization/your-contract/#download-your-organizations-data).
-Organization Owners will also receive a notification about this.
 If the contract is renewed, full access to your account will be restored.

 {{% image src="/deepdive/ContractGateAfterGracePeriod.png" alt="contract gate after grace period" class="mt0" %}}